- Academic Catalog

 - There are 4 general counseling related essays required by the Department, and 1 essay specific to those applying to the School Counseling Program that is related to the field of school counseling with deaf/hard of hearing student populations.

 - Interview, in person or through videophone, with one or more program faculty is required

 - A minimum of 2 years work experience (preferably within the schools, and definitely with children or teens) is required

 Prospective students are required to demonstrate American Sign Language proficiency at a level sufficient to successfully complete the Admissions Interview.
 This interview is conducted in ASL with program faculty and insures, among other things, the applicant's potential for full linguistic access to and participation in instruction and other curricular activities in this graduate program.
 "Successful completion" is achieved when the applicant demonstrates both receptive and expressive ASL skills such that the interview flows without significant interruptions.

 Required Prior Coursework

-- Minimum of nine (9) credit hours in Psychology prior to entering the program, including undergraduate courses in child, adolescent, or human development; abnormal psychology; and one additional psychology course (grades of B or better).
+- Minimum of nine (9) credit hours in psychology prior to entering the program, including undergraduate or graduate courses in child, adolescent, or human development; abnormal psychology; and one additional psychology course (grades of B or better).

 First Semester (Summer)